prateek1verma/genedrive/README.md

 <!--Parameter Description-->

-Technical notes this is probably a bit technical for most users but currently ``DrMxR`` is focused on a particular class of gene drive systems
+**Technical notes** this is probably a bit technical for most users but currently ``DrMxR`` is focused on a particular class of gene drive systems

-* It does not incorporate the impact of random events (it assumes a large population)
+* It does not incorporate the impact of random events (it assumes a large population).
 * It assumes that both sexes are equivalent in all ways and that the sex ratio is equal.
-* Only a single drive construct is modelled (this is the case even when you mix different drive systems)
+* Only a single drive construct is modelled (this is the case even when you mix different drive systems).
 * The drive construct is on an autosome (i.e. it is not on chromosomes that are specific to a particular sex)
-* Diploid chromosomes (no endosymbionts)
+* Diploid chromosomes (no endosymbionts).
-* The organism in question can only reproduce sexually
+* The organism in question can only reproduce sexually.
-* The model allows for overlapping generations
+* The model allows for overlapping generations.